This is the multi-page printable view of this section. Click here to print.

 • type: Managed identity type (SystemAssigned recommended for simplicity).

 • roleAssignments: Assigns Azure RBAC roles to the Dev Center and organizational groups for secure operations.
-The roleAssignments section includes both devCenter (for resource-level roles) and orgRoleTypes (for organization-level roles such as DevManager).
+Includes both resource-level (devCenter) and organization-level (orgRoleTypes) assignments, with explicit scopes for each role.

 Catalogs